 Not affiliated

 This project explores the development of autonomous control software for the Super Heavy booster to perform a precise catch maneuver, by reverse-engineering the real system (looking at how it works, at public materials, and proving this solution is plausible).
 The simulation environment models the booster dynamics, atmospheric effects, and the mechanical behavior of the catch mechanism.
-But going above a simple simulation, the manoeuver wil happen, live, in a FANUC robotic cell with human-sized mockups, equipped with noisy sensors and actuators : a hardware-in-the-loop simulation.
-This makes the simulation susceptible to real noise, drift, and imprecisions.
-It also allows me to interest people into my project, it is much more entertaining to see a rocket fly than a cylinder move on a screen.
+Going beyond a simple simulation, the maneuver will happen live in a FANUC robotic cell with human-sized mockups, equipped with noisy sensors and actuators: a hardware-in-the-loop simulation.
+This makes the simulation susceptible to real noise, drift, and imprecision.
+It also helps me interest people in the project: it is much more entertaining to see a rocket fly than a cylinder move on a screen.

-This is a robotics engineering study project in Polytech Dijon.
-Robotics is everything that has sensors, actuators, and compute so even rockets fall into our field.
-This study project is perfect for me as it gathers passion, advanced theoretical fields, as well as real-world applications.
+This is a robotics engineering study project at Polytech Dijon.
+Robotics is everything that has sensors, actuators, and compute, so even rockets fall into our field.
+This study project is a perfect fit for me: it brings together passion, advanced theoretical fields, and real-world applications.
 Crazy as it is, my tutor accepted my project in only a few minutes.

-Space Exploration is awe inspiring, and is becoming the obvious next civilization step.
-The innovations a system like Starship is bringing is crucial for a meaningful adventure into space, for humans and for the economy.
-Man used to work on cathedrals they would never see completed, and I qualify Space Exploration as today"s cathedral, and I want to be part of it.
+Space exploration is awe-inspiring, and is becoming the obvious next civilization step.
+The innovations a system like Starship is bringing are crucial for a meaningful adventure into space, for humans and for the economy.
+Man used to work on cathedrals they would never see completed, and I qualify space exploration as today's cathedral, and I want to be part of it.

-Starting at 40km altitude (~130k ft.) on a ballistic trajectory a small distance short of the launch site, the booster will go though 3 phases :
+Starting at 40 km altitude (~130k ft) on a ballistic trajectory a small distance short of the launch site, the booster will go through 3 phases:

 This requires multiple guidance methods (aerodynamic surfaces and thrust vector control), and a solid control system.

-I need an environment where the physics simulation happens, and where it can send movements/receive sensor data.
-This is why I made my own software in C++, using MuJoCo for the physical simulation, and ImGui or the interface.
-MuJoCo is an open-source simulation engine that is widely used in AI Robotics at Nvidia and Google Deepmind, and ImGui is a widely used open-source library for building user interfaces in C++.
-Applying multiple Meganewtons of force on rotating engines and keeping the simulation stable was a difficult job.
+I need an environment where the physics simulation happens, and where it can send movements and receive sensor data.
+This is why I made my own software in C++, using MuJoCo for the physical simulation, and ImGui for the interface.
+MuJoCo is an open-source simulation engine that is widely used in AI robotics at Nvidia and Google DeepMind, and ImGui is a widely used open-source library for building user interfaces in C++.
+Applying multiple meganewtons of force on rotating engines and keeping the simulation stable was a difficult job.

-The whole goal of "Control" is to tell the booster what to do by itself.
-This problem is unpredictable and it needs to work even if an engine can't start, if there is cross-wind, if a grid fin is stuck, it is a sort of sentience.
-As of today, a simple controller (PID) is implemented to hold the booster upright, far from the end-goal : Model Predictive Control.
+The whole goal of "control" is to tell the booster what to do by itself.
+This problem is unpredictable and it needs to work even if an engine can't start, if there is cross-wind, or if a grid fin is stuck; it is a sort of sentience.
+As of today, a simple controller (PID) is implemented to hold the booster upright, far from the end goal: Model Predictive Control.

-A is the free-response of the system (given no command, the booster simply falls).
-B is how the system behaves to commands (torque, force, fuel consumption).
-C is what is measurable (the position of the booster is measurable, and is a goal/setpoint of the controller.
-D is often 0 (the command has no direct consequences)
+A is the free response of the system (given no command, the booster simply falls).
+B is how the system behaves in response to commands (torque, force, fuel consumption).
+C is what is measurable (the position of the booster is measurable, and is a goal/setpoint of the controller).
+D is often 0 (the command has no direct consequences).

 Where I should think next : about the convergence, Lossless Convexification and Lars Blackmore's work, comparison with a raw G-FOLD algorithm found somewhere.

-For this mockup, I need both aesthetic (to be appealing to people) and be a solid work horse.
-The Super Heavy mockup needs to have 3 actionable grid fins, a way to measure its position relative to the Tower mockup, wireless communications, onboard compute, and be attached to the FANUC arm.
-I made multiple booster mockups and here is the current one Instead of a pure software simulation, the booster mock-up is physically mounted to the end of a FANUC industrial robotic arm.
+For this mockup, I need both aesthetic appeal (to be interesting to people) and a solid workhorse.
+The Super Heavy mockup needs to have 3 actuated grid fins, a way to measure its position relative to the tower mockup, wireless communications, onboard compute, and a mount to the FANUC arm.
+I made multiple booster mockups; here is the current one.
+Instead of a pure software simulation, the booster mock-up is physically mounted to the end of a FANUC industrial robotic arm.
 The arm executes the exact trajectory that the simulated catch maneuver would require, providing realistic inertial loads and kinematics.

 Sensor data from the physical setup (encoders, force/torque if available) is fed back into the simulation loop.
 This closes the loop between the virtual vehicle dynamics and real mechanical hardware, exposing issues that pure simulation would miss.